TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Adoption/README.md

 <details><summary>Understanding ESPHome Adoption</summary><br/>

-When *ESPHome* discovers a new device that has been [provisioned](https://done.land/tools/software/esphome/introduction/provisionnewmicrocontroller) with a *generic firmware*, it offers to *add this device* to your *ESPHome environment*.
+When *ESPHome* discovers a new wireless device that has been [provisioned](https://done.land/tools/software/esphome/introduction/provisionnewmicrocontroller) with a *generic firmware*, it offers to *add this device* to your *ESPHome environment*.
 If you accept by clicking *ADOPT*, you *personalize* it: during *adoption*, you assign a unique device name, and *ESPHome* creates a *configuration file* for this device, including new unique access keys.
-The personalized *configuration* is then uploaded to the device which finalizes *adoption*.
+The personalized *configuration* can then uploaded to the device *wirelessly* which finalizes *adoption*.

 Once *adopted*, the device works like any other *ESPHome device*: it can be edited via its *configuration file* and updated wirelessly, but only from within the *ESPHome instance* that *adopted* it (and has access to its *configuration file* including its *secret access keys*).